 - It is NOT the responsibility of anyone working for St. Mary's Catholic Primary School to take responsibility or to decide whether or not child abuse has taken place.
+Rather, there IS a responsibility to act on concerns through contact with the appropriate authorities. - St. Mary's has appointed a person responsible for Child Protection Matters -

+The Designated Senior Lead (DSL) is John Blaney, Deputy Head.

+In his absence, the Headteacher - Helena Cusack - who is fully trained as DSL.

+There are three other trained members of the SMT - Rachel Jones, Jon Clinton and Sharon Tame - who may also be approached with any child protection concerns in the absence of the DSL.

+The DSL team is called the Senior Leadership Assessment Team (SLAT)

+• If staff or visitors suspect that abuse or neglect has taken place, these concerns MUST be reported to the DSL/ SLAT as soon as possible.
+The DSL is then responsible for referring allegations or suspicions of abuse or neglect to the statutory authorities - via the 'Children's Advice & Support Service' (CASS) ' (0121 303 1888).

+St. Mary's Catholic Primary School

-Rather, there IS a responsibility to act on concerns through contact with the appropriate authorities. - St. Mary's has appointed a person responsible for Child Protection Matters - The Designated Senior Lead (DSL) is John Blaney, Deputy Head. - In his absence, the Headteacher Helena Cusack who is fully trained as DSL. - There are three other members of the School's Safeguarding Assessment Leadership Team (SLAT) Rachel Jones, Jon Clinton and Sharon Tame who may also be approached with any child protection concerns in the absence of the DSL. - If staff or visitors suspect that abuse or neglect has taken place, these concerns MUST be reported to the DSL as soon as possible.
-The DSL is then responsible for referring allegations or suspicions of abuse or neglect to the statutory authorities - via Children's Advice and Support Service (CASS - 0121 303 1888). - Every effort must be made to ensure that confidentiality is maintained for all concerned but a child's disclosure must be acted upon and that will involve other, trusted adults in school on a need to know basis. - In the event of a disclosure by a child: If a child discloses abuse, listen carefully but DO NOT challenge their account of the event(s).
+- Every effort must be made to ensure that confidentiality is maintained for all concerned but a child's disclosure must be acted upon and that will involve other, trusted adults in school on a need to know basis. - In the event of a disclosure by a child:

+If a child discloses abuse, listen carefully but DO NOT challenge their account of the event(s).
 Reassure them that it is safe to talk and write down what was said as soon as possible afterwards but not at the time.
 You cannot guarantee that the disclosure will not be shared with other adults who are responsible for safeguarding, but rather give reassurance that the child's concerns will be dealt with by persons whom they can trust to do so.

-DO NOT inform the alleged abuser about any suspicion of abuse or the child's disclosure until advice has been given on this by statutory agencies/ CASS.
+• DO NOT inform the alleged abuser about any suspicion of abuse or the child's disclosure until advice has been given on this by statutory agencies/ CASS.